openharmony/docs/en/application-dev/media/native-camera-shooting.md

     }
   ```

 - Register the **'onError'** event to listen for photo output errors.
 The callback function returns an error code when an API is incorrectly used.
-For details about the error code types, see [Camera Error Codes](../reference/apis/js-apis-camera.md#cameraerrorcode).
+For details about the error code types, see [Camera_ErrorCode](../reference/apis-camera-kit/_o_h___camera.md#camera_errorcode-1).

   ```c++
     void PhotoOutputOnError(Camera_PhotoOutput* photoOutput, Camera_ErrorCode errorCode)
     {
         OH_LOG_INFO(LOG_APP, "PhotoOutput errorCode = %{public}d", errorCode);
     }
   ```